latex-tools

 • Compilation: Build documents using latexmk with configurable engines.

-• PDF viewing: Open PDFs internally or in external viewer.
+• PDF viewing: Open PDFs internally via pdf-viewer or in an external viewer.

 • SyncTeX: Forward and backward search between source and PDF.